 OPTIMAI project participates in the European Commission's Open Research Data Pilot (ORD) pilot, which applies mostly to the data needed to validate the results presented in scientific publications.
-Open access implies unrestricted online access to research outputs such as journal articles, without access fees as illustrated in Figure 2Errore.
-L'origine riferimento non è stata trovata..
+Open access implies unrestricted online access to research outputs such as journal articles, without access fees as illustrated in Figure 2.